Chewang Norphel

 Chewang Norphel (born 1935) is an Indian civil engineer from Ladakh, who has built 15 artificial glaciers.
 He has earned the title of Ice Man.

 Early life and career

-Coming from a middle-class family of Leh, Norphel went to Amar Singh College in Srinagar as a student of science.
+Being from Leh, Norphel went to Amar Singh College in Srinagar as a student of science.
 He completed a diploma course in civil engineering from Lucknow in 1960.
 In June 1960, he joined the rural development department of Jammu and Kashmir in Ladakh as a civil engineer.
 He retired in 1995.